Overview of the Prayer Labyrinth

 3. If approved, you will be notified by the LEC.
 You then go back into your original email, click the link on the bottom of your confirmation email to make payment.
 Payment is to be made not later than one week before pick-up.

 4. Pick up will be arranged with you at a pre-approved date/time.
-The pick-up location will be the Life Enrichment Center, 4991 Picciola Road, Fruitland Park, FL 34731
+The pick-up location will be the Warren Willis Camp and Conference Center, 4990 Picciola Road, Fruitland Park, FL 34731

 5. Return not later than 10 days after the event.
 We ask this in order to maintain a calendar for rentals.
 The Labyrinth must be returned in good and clean condition.